Blog

 Item Details

 Gate's 7 in Nakasu is a jazz and blues session bar.
-It regularly hosts jam sessions and welcomes sit-in performers.
-In its spacious 150-seat table setting, you can enjoy food and drinks while immersing yourself in music.
-It's the perfect place to find friends across genres.
+It regularly hosts jam sessions and welcomes drop-in participants.
+With 150 table seats in a relaxed space, you can enjoy food and drinks while immersing yourself in music.
+It's an excellent place to find friends across genres.

 Cavern Beat